 - Be cropped from the chest up to frame your face properly

-- Have a clean, non-distracting background
+- Have a clean, non-distracting background for your dating photo

 - Look recent and accurately represent your current appearance